Photo by La Crosse Local, Phil S. Addis

 - Mineral Streaks

 A significant portion of our lumber resources come from sustainable forests.
 Approximately 50% of our Red Oak is harvested from land managed under the Managed Forest Law (MFL) of Wisconsin.
 WalzCraft exclusively uses Pollmeier European Beech lumber because it is PEFC certified (view PEFC certificate) The certification system for sustainable forest management PEFC (Programme for the Endorsement of Forest Certification Schemes) is based on international resolutions agreed at the Ministerial Conference on the Protection of Forests in Europe (Helsinki 1993, Lisbon 1998) by 37 nations in the Pan-European process.

 WalzCraft tries to closely match the quality of incoming materials to the products that our customers are ordering.
-This philosophy has reduced waste and improved plant efficiencies, while keeping our customer’s needs and expectations foremost in our buying.
-Seeing our lumber vendors as long term partners, allows us to continually refine and improve our specifications to keep pace with the changes we see in today’s markets, bearing in mind that while recycling our resources is good, reduction is better.
+This philosophy has reduced waste and improved plant efficiencies while keeping our customer’s needs and expectations foremost in our buying.
+Seeing our lumber vendors as long-term partners, allows us to continually refine and improve our specifications to keep pace with the changes we see in today’s markets.

 Approximately 70% of the lumber used in our manufacturing facility is regionally sourced from Midwest Lumber mills.
 Our strategic location in relation to our needed hardwood resources reduces the excess cost and pollution associated with transport.